 Tellos takes the best capabilities from models like Kling 3.0 and wraps them in workflows designed around how ecommerce brands actually work:

-• Product-first generation — trained on ecommerce use cases, optimized for product realism and lifestyle context
+- Product-first generation — optimized for product realism and lifestyle context

-• Shopify catalog integration — connect your store and generate video directly from your product data and existing imagery
+- Shopify and Amazon integration — generate video directly from your product data and existing imagery